VA Loan Closing Costs: How Much Are They And Who Pays Them?

 VA Appraisal Fee

 In any home purchase, you’ll likely have to pay an appraisal fee.
-But when you choose a VA loan, there is a specialized VA appraisal fee involved.
+But when you choose a VA loan, there is a specialized VA appraisal fee.

 You should expect to pay $425 – $875 for a VA appraisal fee, which will be included in the closing costs.

 Mortgage discount points are available with most types of home loans, including VA loans.
-When you choose to buy discount points, you’ll be expected to cover the costs at closing time.
+When you choose to buy discount points, you’ll be expected to cover the costs at the closing date.

 You’ll have to assess your situation to determine if the upfront cost of discount points is worth it for your situation.
 Our complete guide to mortgage points can help you decide.

 The exact amount that you’ll pay in VA loan closing costs will vary based on the home you choose and the details of your loan.
-However, you should expect to find closing costs between 3% – to 5% of the total value of the loan.
+However, you should expect closing costs to be 3% – 6% of the total value of the loan.

-When using a VA loan, the buyer, seller, and lender each pay different parts of the closing costs.
+When using a VA loan, the buyer, seller and lender each pay different parts of the closing costs.
 The seller cannot pay more than 4% of the total home loan in closing costs.
-But their portion of the closing costs includes the commissions for buyer and seller real estate agents, as well as any brokerage fee and, sometimes, the termite inspection and well-water inspection fees.
+However, the seller is responsible for the commissions for buyer and seller real estate agents, as well as any brokerage fee and, sometimes, the termite inspection and well-water inspection fees.

 As the buyer, you’ll have to pay the VA funding fee, loan origination fee, loan discount points, the VA appraisal fee, title insurance and more.
 However, you can also negotiate seller concessions, which means you ask the seller to cover some of your closing costs, such as property taxes, title fees or part (or possibly all) of the funding fee.
 Finally, the lender will cover some of the typical closing costs such as the attorney’s fees.

 You might not have the funds available to pay your closing costs and fees in cash at the closing.
 That’s okay!
-The VA loan allows you to include some of the closing costs into your total loan amount.
+The VA loan allows you to roll some of the closing costs into your total loan amount.

 The big thing is that you can roll your funding fee into the total mortgage amount.
 Although you’ll pay more in interest, this can help you get into a home now.

-Other closing costs might not be eligible to be rolled into the loan.
-But you may receive seller or lender concessions to bring the upfront cash cost down.
+Other closing costs might not be eligible to be rolled into the loan, but you may receive seller or lender concessions to bring the upfront cash cost down.

 The Bottom Line

-As a veteran, taking advantage of the VA loan can help you get into the home of your dreams quickly.
-Instead of saving up for a large down payment, you can start putting down roots in a home today.
+As a veteran, taking advantage of the VA loan benefit can help you get into the home of your dreams quickly.
+Instead of having to wait and save a large down payment, you can start putting down roots in a home today.
 That’s why the VA loan is one of the top benefits of military service.

 Ready to start your home search?
 Apply for a VA loan with Rocket Mortgage® today.